-Unchanged.
 Drivers of plug-in electric vehicles can still claim a credit of up to \$7,500, depending on the model of their new car.
 The full amount is good on the first 200,000 electric cars sold by each automaker.

-• Home Sellers Who Turn A Profit Keep Their Tax Break.
-Homeowners who sell their house for a gain will still be able to exclude up to \$500,000 (or \$250,000 for single filers) from capital gains, so long as they're selling their primary home
+Home Sellers Who Turn A Profit Keep Their Tax Break

+Homeowners who sell their house for a gain will still be able to exclude up to \$500,000 (or \$250,000 for single filers) from capital gains, so long as they're selling their primary home and have lived there for two of the past five years.

-• Tuition Waivers For Grad Students Remain Tax-Free.
-Graduate students still won't have to pay income taxes on the tuition waiver they get from their schools.
+Tuition Waivers For Grad Students Remain Tax-Free

+students still won't have to pay income taxes on the tuition waiver they get from their schools.
 Such waivers are typically awarded to teaching and research assistants.
-See "Tax Reform" on page 3